longmoc/longmoc.github.io/_posts/2022-08-19-stories-1-cancer.md

 ---

-Last week I watched a video about a streamer/Youtube creator who was gone because of cancer when he was 22 and in his prime of career.
+Last week I watched a video about a streamer/Youtuber who was gone because of cancer when he was 22 and in his prime of career.
 He had been a jovial person with an upbeat personality til the last days of his life.
 But a lot of terminal cancer patients I know did not have that positive thinking.
 {: .text-justify}